$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-\end{lem} \begin{proof} The proof works essentially as the proof of Lemma~\ref{lem-welldefidem}, i.e. we show that there exists an element of the KL-R part of $\Ucatm$, that we denote again by the same expression, such that
+\begin{proof} The proof works essentially as the proof of Lemma \ref{lem-welldefidem}, i.e. we show that there exists an element of the KLR part of $\Ucatm$, that we denote again by the same expression, such that

-Comparing again Rouquier's definition before Lemma 5.4 in~\cite{rou} to our convention, we see that this proves the lemma.
-The element of the KL-R part of $\Ucatm$ is obtained by putting the string of $F$'s for $\mathrm{qH}_1$ at the bottom and the one for $\mathrm{qH}_2$ at the top and then draw a diagram consisting of crossings given by the procedure from~\ref{defn-foamLT} in between.
+Comparing again the definition before Lemma 5.4 in \cite{rou} to our convention, we see that this proves the lemma.

+The element of the KLR part of $\Ucatm$ is obtained by putting the string of $F$ for $\mathrm{qH}_1$ at the bottom and the one for $\mathrm{qH}_2$ at the top and then draw a diagram consisting of crossings given by the procedure from Definition \ref{defn-foamLT} in between.
 For example